lucidsoftware/lucid-programming-competition-2023/problems/DinoTime/description.md

      If you are a dinosaur of size 5, you can eat 5 dinos of size 1, or 2 dinos of size 2 and 3, or 1 dinosaur of size 5.
   - Excess dinosaurs eaten stay in your tummy, meaning their values carry over.

-- Dinos disappear when they are eaten, leaving an empty space `" "` behind
+- Dinos disappear when they are eaten, leaving dry ground `.` behind
 - Your max energy is the equal to the size of your dinosaur
 - If you can't find anything to eat, your dinosaur will die.
-  - Moving tiles takes between 0 - 3 energy, depending on the tile,
+  - Moving tiles takes between 1 - 3 energy, depending on the tile,
 - Not all land is passable, meaning that you must find your way around the rocks and trees

 ## Dino-time Legend